tyleretheridge/tyleretheridge/README.md

 Right now I'm:
 - Working on a digital intake system for a homeless shelter that will predict likely exit destinations
-- Unraveling the hidden layers of high level gameplay through Fizzi's Slippi project
+- Unraveling the hidden layers of Bob Ross's *The Joy of Painting*

 Some of my skills include:
 - Python